Nothing is certain for businesses these days.

 Having to constantly worry about “what-if” can’t be good for employee engagement.
 Your team should be empowered to do their jobs with confidence, not constantly fearing crisis mode.

 And in times of crisis, communication is key.
 Will your team be able to communicate with each other, no matter where they happen to be working from?
-Will your execs and leadership team be able to get on a conference call or video meeting with everyone to calm their fears and provide a clear plan of action?
+Will your execs and leadership team be able to join an online conference call or video meeting with everyone to calm their fears and provide a clear plan of action?

 Your continuity plan must include some type of guidelines for how information will be disseminated, whether that’s through a company group chat…